LHolten/blog/content/hidden/rust_query_0.4.md

 This allows you to create a type to select a subset of columns in that table.
 For example, it is possible to write `Measurement!(score, timestamp)` and that will specify the `Measurement` type with only those two columns filled in.

-How it works is that `Measurement` is actually generic over the type of each field and the macro expands to specify those generics.
+How it works is that `Measurement` struct is actually generic over the type of each field and the macro expands to specify those generics.
 Fields that are not used will get the `()` type.

 It is also possible to override the type of a field with a different type that implements `FromExpr`.
 So for example it is possible to use `Measurement!(score, location as Location!(name))` to retrieve scores with the name of the location.
 The syntax is a bit weird because I wanted to make it concise and still let `rustfmt` format it.

 ## Migration Refactor